google/ExoPlayer/guide.md

 // Plays the first video twice, then the second video.
 ConcatenatingMediaSource concatenatedSource =
     new ConcatenatingMediaSource(firstSourceTwice, secondSource);
-// Loops the sequence indefinitely.
-LoopingMediaSource compositeSource = new LoopingMediaSource(concatenatedSource);
 {% endhighlight %}

 The following example is equivalent, demonstrating that there can be more than